igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 computes the time difference between two delay samples observed in a single direction.

-To ensure a valid measurement, the observer must identify spin periods in the packet flow and assign delay samples to spin periods.
-If a spin period is missing a delay sample, the measurement needs to be restarted from the subsequent delay sample.
-Hence, measurements must take into account delay samples belonging to adjacent spin periods.
+To ensure a valid measurement, the observer must verify that the distance in time between the two samples taken into account is less than `T_Max`.

 ~~~~
            =======================|======================>